RockFab | 3406 Orange Avenue NE Roanoke, VA 24012

 For everyday cleaning, use liquid dishwashing soap and warm water.
 Rinse with clean water after washing and dry countertops with a soft cloth.
 For more intense cleaning, Rockfab carries a line of products specifically for cleaning and disinfecting stone countertops.
 Never use abrasive cleaners with pumice or heavy duty steel wool pads to clean the countertops.

-Which type of stone is right for me?
+Which Type of Stone is Right for ME?

 Granite